NikolaiT/IP-Address-API/README.md

 ---

 This IP address API returns useful meta-information for IP addresses.
-For example, the API response includes the organization of the IP address, ASN information and geolocation intelligence.
+For example, the API response includes the organization of the IP address, ASN information and geolocation intelligence and WHOIS data.

-Furthermore, the API response allows to derive security information for each IP address, for example whether an IP address belongs to a hosting provider (`is_datacenter`), is a TOR exit node (`is_tor`), if an IP address is a proxy (`is_proxy`) or belongs to an abuser (`is_abuser`).
+Furthermore, the API response allows to derive **security information** for each IP address, for example whether an IP address belongs to a hosting provider (`is_datacenter`), is a TOR exit node (`is_tor`), if an IP address is a proxy (`is_proxy`) or VPN (`is_vpn`) or belongs to an abuser (`is_abuser`).

 This API strongly emphasises **datacenter/hosting detection**.
 A complicated hosting detection algorithm was developed to achieve a high detection rate.
 [Thousands of different hosting providers](https://incolumitas.com/pages/Hosting-Providers-List/) are tracked.
 Whois records, public hosting IP ranges from hosting providers and a proprietary hosting discovery algorithm are used to decide whether an IP address belongs to a datacenter or not.